 The best way to set up a real estate IRA is with a self-directed IRA provider like Rocket Dollar.
 Self-directed IRA providers help you do the paperwork to set up an IRS-compliant IRA and meet your ongoing reporting requirements.
 If you want, you can also hold other types of alternative assets like cryptocurrency.

 Is real estate a good investment?

-The purpose of this post is to explain the tax rules and procedures not to give investment advice.
 Many people see real estate as a good investment opportunity.
 Real estate may not be suitable for every retirement portfolio.
 You may want to talk to a financial advisor if you’re unsure what’s right for your retirement plan.

 What are the tax advantages of a real estate IRA?

 There are several tax advantages to using any type of IRA, including a self-directed IRA.